More than 70% say certification can make you more attractive to potential employers.

-Hiring LPI certified open source professionals for deployment and administration only makes sense.
+Hiring Linux Professional Institute (LPI) certified open source professionals for deployment and administration only makes sense.

 Free open source software creates independence from proprietary software and any one vendor.
 Little wonder governments around the world are switching.
 As mentioned in The Guardian, “UK Cabinet Office minister Francis Maude plans to standardize on open formats to cut costs on office suite and break ‘oligopoly’ of IT suppliers.”
 Among other benefits to government, Linux future-proofs the technology stack through open protocols, interfaces, and data formats.